 The amount of data you can Ingest under either tier is defined by your Sumo account plan.
 For more information, contact your Sumo Account Representative.

-To assign data to an Analytics Tier, do the following:
+Add a partition and assign data to an Analytics Tier

 - In the Sumo left navigation bar, go to Manage Data > Settings, then select the Partitions tab.

 - At the far right, click the plus sign (+).
 The Create Partition dialog appears.